CanberraGrammar/codecadets-2018/six.md

 ### 6.2 | Selection challenges

-1. Write a program in C# that asks the user for their name, and then
+1. Write a program in C# that asks the user for their `name`, and then responds with `Hello there, name!`.
+For instance, if I entered `Alex`, it should say `Hello there, Alex!`.

+2.

 ### 6.3 | Iteration Challenges